 Did you notice that we don't pray in the first person singular?
 We each have come to know that God is MY father through faith in Jesus Christ.
-But we pray "our".
+But we pray "Our Father".
 None of us is an only child of our heavenly Father.
 His children, believers, form "a great multitude that no one could count, from every nation, tribe, people and language" Revelation 7:9 All who believe are our Father's children.
-We tend to see only sinners, and forget that the people worshiping alongside us here today are also our heavenly Father's children.
-The same blood which was shed to redeem us was shed also for them.
+As we look around us today we tend to see only sinners, and forget that the people worshiping alongside us here today are also our heavenly Father's children.
+The same blood which was shed to redeem us was shed also for them - for all people in the world!
 The righteousness in which our Savior clothed us is the same as that with which he clothed them.